Kaljurand/ai-ai-ai/README.md

-# Estonian Speech Comparison Tool
+# Speech Playground

-This repository contains a small proof-of-concept single page application for comparing Estonian text generation, text-to-speech (TTS) and automatic speech recognition (ASR) providers.
+This repository contains a small proof-of-concept single page application for experimenting with various AI speech services such as text generation, text-to-speech (TTS) and automatic speech recognition (ASR).

 The app now uses a small Vite build setup.
 Install dependencies and run the development server with: